AMUSED: An Annotation Framework of Multi-modal Social Media Data: Implementation: A Case Study on Misinformation

+People have spread vast amounts of misinformation during the COVID-19 pandemic and in relation to elections and disasters~\cite{gupta2013faking}.
+Due to the lack of labelled data, it is challenging to make a proper analysis of the misinformation.

-In this, we discuss the implementation of our proposed framework.
-As a case study, we apply the AMUSED for data annotation for COVID-19 misinformation in the following way:
+As a case study, we apply the AMUSED for data annotation for COVID-19 misinformation, following the steps illustrated in the prior section.

 \textbf{Step 1: Domain Identification} Out of several possible application domains, we consider the spread of misinformation in the context of COVID-19.
-We choose this the topic since because, December 2019, the first official report of COVID-19, misinformation spreading over the web \cite{shahifakecovid}.
-The increase of misinformation is one of the big problems during the COVID-19 problems.
-The director of the World Health Organization(WHO), considers that with COVID, we are fighting with both Pandemic and Infodemic \cite{GuardianWHO}.
-Infodemic is a word coined by World Health Organization (WHO) to describe the misinformation of virus, and it makes hard for users to find trustworthy sources for any claim made on the COVID-19 pandemic, either on the news or social media \cite{world2020coronavirus, Zarocostas2020}.

-One of the fundamental problems is the lack of sufficient corpus related to pandemic \cite{shahi2020exploratory}.
-Content of the misinformation depends on the domain; for example, during the election, we have a different set of misinformation compared to a pandemic like COVID-19, so domain identification helps to focus on specif topic.
+Misinformation likely worsens the negative effects of the pandemic~\cite{shahifakecovid}.
+The director of the World Health Organization (WHO) considers that we are not only fighting with a pandemic but also an \emph{infodemic} \cite{GuardianWHO,Zarocostas2020}.
+One of the fundamental problems is the lack of sufficient corpus related to pandemic \cite{shahi2021exploratory}.

-\textbf{Step 2: Data Sources} For data source, we looked for 25 fact-checking websites(like Politifact, Boomlive) and decided to use the Poynter and Snopes.
-We choose Poynter because Poynter has a central data hub which collects data from more 98 fact-checking websites while Snopes is not integrated with Poynter but having more than 300 fact-checked articles on COVID-19.
-We describe the two data sources as follow-
+\textbf{Step 2: Data Sources} For data source, we analysed 25 fact-checking websites and decided to use \emph{Poynter} and \emph{Snopes}.
+We choose Poynter because it has a central data hub that collects data from more than 98 fact-checking websites, while Snopes is not integrated with Poynter but has more than 300 fact-checked articles on COVID-19.

-\textbf{Snopes}- Snopes \cite{snopes} is an independent news house owned by Snopes Media Group.
-Snopes verifies the correctness of misinformation spread across several topics like election, COVID-19.
-As for the fact-checking process, they manually verify the authenticity of the news article and performs a contextual analysis.
-In response to the COVID-19 infodemic, Snopes provides a collection of a fact-checked news article in different categories based on the domain of the news article.

-\textbf{Poynter}- Poynter is a non-profit making institute of journalists \cite{Poynter2020}.
-In COVID-19 crisis, Poynter came forward to inform and educate to avoid the circulation of the fake news.
-Poynter maintains an International Fact-Checking Network(IFCN), the institute also started a hashtag {\#}CoronaVirusFacts and {\#}DatosCoronaVirus to gather the misinformation about COVID-19.
-Poynter maintains a database which collects fact-checked news from 98 fact-checking organisation in 40 languages.

-\textbf{Step 3: Web Scraping} In this step, we developed a Python-based crawler using Beautiful soup \cite{richardson2007beautiful} to fetch all the news articles from the Poynter and Snopes.
-Our crawler collects important information like the title of the news articles, name of the fact-checking websites, date of publication, the text of the news articles, and a class of news articles.
-We have assigned a unique identifier to each of them and its denoted by FCID.
-A short description of each element given in table \ref{tab:element}.